cristobalgarcia/Election_Analysis/README.md

 - Diana DeGette won the election with 272,892 votes on a percentage of 73.8% of all votes

 ## Audit Summary
+The general concept of providing quick analysis of an election can be used with this script.
+If the script needs to be adjusted for local or state government propesations , it can be done so by replicating the script from both counties and canditates.
+Some more detailed voter demographics can also be added to understand outcomes per poll.
+That number should include people who did not vote for anyone for a position but decided to vote in a propisition. as that adjustment can also be made on other elections.